-There is a Toolwhich allows you to determine the compatibility of plugins and themes for PHP 7, but this is for developers only.
-For the WordPress average user, for example, there is the plugin PHP Compatibility Checker.
-Also a developer function like Staging allows you to determine the compatibility of plugins and themes with PHP 7 without compromising the functionality of the livepage.
+There is a tool with which you can determine the compatibility of Plugins and Themes for PHP 7, but this is only suitable for developers.
+For the WordPress normal user there is for example the Plugin PHP Compatibility Checker.
+Also a developer function like Staging allows you to determine the compatibility of Plugins and Themes with PHP 7 without compromising the functionality of the live site.

 How do you get PHP 7?

-In the vast majority of cases the Hosting provider perform the PHP update (unless you have your own root server).
-In that case, after the update, either all the ones running at the hoster should sites automatically run under PHP 7, or the hoster offers an update mechanism.
+In most cases, the hosting provider will perform the PHP update (unless you have your own root server).
+Then, after the update, either all sites running at the host should automatically run under PHP 7, or the host offers an update mechanism.
 The latter should be the normal case.
-Because of the lower backward compatibility there is always the risk of problems with plugins and themes.
+Because of the lower backward compatibility there is always the risk of problems with Plugins and Themes.

-Meanwhile, most hosters should also offer a corresponding option.
-If not, it might be possible for future WordPress -WordPress -projects may become tight.
+By now, most host should also offer a corresponding option.
+If not, it could possibly become tight for future WordPress -WordPress - projects.

-As RAIDBOXES -customer you have for example the possibility to switch your BOXES with one click between PHP 7 and the previous version PHP 5.6.
+For example, as a RAIDBOXES customer you can switch your BOXES between PHP 7 and the previous version PHP 5.6 with one click.

 Conclusion: PHP 7 offers WordPress WordPress -Projects a massive performance boost

 Overall, the update of the PHP version is WordPress only recommended for However, it may happen that important plugins or your theme PHP does not support 7.
 In such a case, you will need to contact the manufacturer to find out when and how the program will be made compatible.